 From the launchpad shell header, users have access to the launchpad services, including the home page, as well as the search, settings, and help functions.
 The tool is embedded in the shell and has little influence over its features.

-None of the launchpad’s functionality must be duplicated.
-Tools must contribute corresponding actions and settings to the respective items on the launchpad.
+Do not duplicate any of the functionality provided by the launchpad.
+Tools must add their specific actions and settings to the respective items on the launchpad.

 If an app implements side navigation in addition to the tool header, the menu icon must be the first item on the left-hand side of the tool header.
 Ensure that the position, size, and appearance of the side navigation remain stable on the user interface.

-If the app needs to implement an app menu, it must be left aligned.
-It must follow the side navigation menu icon if this is available.
-The app menu must reside in a separate container and implement its own overflow mechanism.
-An app menu, the company logo, and the name of the tool are mutually exclusive.
+If the app needs to implement a global application menu, it must be left aligned.
+It must follow after the side navigation menu icon (if this is available), the company logo, and the title.
+The global application menu can reside in a separate container and have its own overflow mechanism.